launchpad-garage/launchpad-garage.github.io/content/modules/module4/index.md

 ---
 date: 2025-01-09T20:28:54+08:00
-draft: true
+draft: false
 summary: This module focuses on researching your potential prototype design and characteristics.
 title: 'Module 4: Product Development Research'
 ---

 <div style="text-align: center;">
-<h1 style="font-size:60px">welcome to module 4.</h1>
+<h1 style="font-size:60px">Welcome to Module 4</h1>
 <p style="font-size:26px"> This module is about turning your product idea into a toy prototype—a basic, functional/non-functional model that represents the essence of your product.</b></p>
-<p> Keep note that this is not the Module where you need to create or design it too perfection but the module where you need to decide what are the must-have characteristics for the prototype and things like what is the best way to make this prototype (for eg. materials, collaborations, etc)</p>
+<p> Keep note that this is not the module where you need to create or design it to perfection, but the module where you need to decide what are the must-have characteristics for the prototype and things like what is the best way to make this prototype (for eg. materials, collaborations, etc)</p>
 </div><br><br><br>

 # Part 1: Research on how your potential product could look/work like